Alexander Zverev: the consistent threat who defies betting markets

 - Playing Medvedev at any market price shorter than even money

-- Coming off an injury layoff on outdoor hard courts
+- Coming off an injury layoff onto outdoor hard courts

 Our prediction engine incorporates the patterns above with specific calibrations: